 It is possible to capture most of the CO2 emissions from ethanol production plants, although the cost level for the biogenic part (high CO2 concentration from fermentation) will be much lower than the cost of capture for the power generation (mostly fossil emissions).
 Therefore many ethanol plants prioritize bio-CCS, through the capture of biogenic emissions when implementing carbon capture.

 Many ethanol plants in the USA already have CO2 capture in place, including the South Bend Ethanol plant pictured to the left.
-At least two large projects for pipelines collecting CO2 from ethanol plants are ongoing in the USA: Navigator CO2 Heartland Greenway and Summit Carbon Solution.
+A large project for pipelines collecting CO2 from ethanol plants is ongoing in the USA the Summit Carbon Solution project.

 Interested in knowing more about carbon capture on ethanol production?
 Check our article about it.